catern/supervise/README.md

 supervise reads `signal` or `signal_all` commands from `controlfd`, which respectively command supervise to send a given signal to the immediate child process or to all of supervise's transitive children.

+If supervise receives a POLLHUP on the `controlfd`, it will exit.
+So if you fork off a child and wrap it with supervise, that child and all its transitive children will automatically be cleaned up when you exit.

 When the immediate child process changes state, such as by exiting, supervise writes the state change to `statusfd`.